BOOKS

 Profiles of six insiders applying mind-blowing tech to upend their respective industries.

-"We were a small crew, just four guys.
+"We were a small crew.
+Four guys.
 We framed houses."

 Big Wheel Keep on Turning [Oberlin Alumni Magazine, Fall 2015 cover story| PDF]